River Dove Catchment Management Plan Sample

 In academic writing, we are not concerned with marketing or selling a product but in presenting facts as they are.
 We are not concerned with pleasing our audience, sounding friendly, or appearing to be welcoming.
 Rather, we aim to convince our audience (the reader) that our argument or point of view is valid.
 In academic writing, formal (as opposed to informal) language and tone is used.
 Statement 2 (above) illustrates the kind of language used in academic writing as it demonstrates the use of formal and neutral tone.
 As you may notice from the two statements, the choice of words that you use when writing potentially shapes the tone and style of your academic essay.

 Academic writing is not necessarily complex and you do not have to use complex or complicated vocabulary and overly long sentences, especially when you are a beginner.
 You can write good academic essays by using simple, short sentences and everyday vocabulary.
 In fact, by using simple, straightforward language and sentence structure, you may avoid grammatical and other errors while still presenting your arguments effectively.
+Here’s how much you need to know to write an essay on a subject

 It is important to note that when writing an academic essay or paper in a given discipline, you will need to use relevant vocabulary and conventions.
 For example when writing a paper in biology, you will need to use relevant biological terms (such as osmosis, genes, organisms, tissues, genome, organelles, biosphere, ecosystems, species etc).
 The use of discipline-relevant terms not only shows your knowledge of the subject you are writing on but also contributes to the conciseness, clarity, and professionalism of your work.